 Or, if she wanted to be taken out for a walk (she had balance problems), morning and evening, I’d do that, even if it meant adjusting all my own outings so that I was at home at that time.
 I’d rush back after a meeting to make sure I was home by 6:00 in the evening, when she wanted to be taken for her walk, or I’d trade in that turn with my son if he was home.

 Basically, we twisted ourselves out of shape to do whatever she wanted because that was easier than hearing her complain.
 We did try negotiation and discussion but gave up soon, because even if she seemed to understand or agree, she denied it later, and claimed we were lying about seeking an exemption for one day from our “duties.”

+This posed problems.
 For example, I could only go for meetings short enough to fit into the small available slots, and also build in margins for traffic jams.
 Once when I was caught in a major traffic jam and reached back too late for her walk, I tried explaining that Nizamuddin bridge had been jammed because of a broken truck.
 She claimed I was lying because a neighbor coming back from office had reached in time (that the neighbor’s office was in Noida, which was the opposite direction, was something she did not consider pertinent).

 Then, there was the aspect of social life.

 I am, by nature, not a very socially active person, but even I did have some friends and colleagues who’d drop in.
 This became a problem for my mother, who apparently thought she was the only person who mattered.
 She would monopolize the conversation, not allowing the visitor to interact with me, and keeping on expecting attention from them, keeping on talking to them.
 Often, she would say awkward things that hurt them.

 A young girl we knew had got a job, and came to tell us.
 I think she expected congratulations and blessings and good wishes.